Roscoe Primary School

 Roscoe Primary School is a coeducational primary school located in the Clubmoor area of Liverpool, England.
-The Headteacher of the School is Mrs. J. Conqueror and the Executive Headteacher of the School is Mrs. K. Hutchings.
+The Headteacher of the School is Mrs. P. Jones who replaced Mrs. K. Hutchings.
 The school is based in a 1920s building and has been recently been improved to make it easier for disabled people to access the school some changes include ramps, a lift and a step lift for internal floors.